Workflow

 Not every fact deserves equal prominence.
 Some details are atmospheric; some details change whether a scene is possible.
 Prioritize the latter.

-This keeps the room from drowning in low-impact detail and helps AI systems retrieve signal instead of clutter.
+This keeps the room from drowning in low-impact detail and helps model systems retrieve signal instead of clutter.

 • Pin protagonists, antagonists, and decisive relationships.